Related ToolsLuma Dream MachineRunwayKling

 Marketing and Social Media Content

 It depends.
-For high-volume social content where quantity matters and imperfections can be quirky rather than unprofessional, Luma’s speed advantage can outweigh quality concerns.
+For high-volume social content where quantity matters and imperfections can be quirky rather than unprofessional, Luma’s speed wins.
+For brand hero videos, product launches, or anything high-stakes, Runway’s reliability is worth the premium.

 Who Should Choose Luma Dream Machine